Agent Orange Symptoms and Effects Explained

 How to Prove Agent Orange Exposure

 To receive VA disability benefits for Agent Orange symptoms and conditions, you must include the following evidence as part of your claim:

 - A medical diagnosis of any of the presumptive conditions; and

-- Evidence that you served in Vietnam, the Korean DMZ, or had regular contact with C-123 aircraft during the timeframes listed above.
+- Evidence that you served in a qualifying location during the timeframes listed above.

 If your medical condition does not appear on the list of presumptive conditions, you may still be able to receive VA disability benefits due to Agent Orange exposure.
 However, you will need additional evidence to support your case:

 - A current diagnosis of your medical condition; and

 - A link, or “nexus”, between Agent Orange and your disability.
 This usually requires an opinion from a medical professional.

 Even if your doctor states that your current condition is due to Agent Orange exposure, VA may still deny your claim.
 If this happens, the team of veterans (VA) lawyers at Chisholm Chisholm & Kilpatrick LTD may be able to help.